Baryon acoustic oscillations with the cross-correlation of spectroscopic and photometric samples: Summary

 \section{Summary}

-In this paper, we have studied how the cross-correlation between the spectroscopic and photometric samples can be used for the two-dimensional BAO experiment.
-We have shown that, with the aid of the spectroscopic redshift, the cross-correlation preserves the BAO feature in the probed transverse scales, even for the projection over different redshifts such as $\Delta z\simeq 1$, while the angular (cross)-correlation suffers from a smearing of the BAO feature due to unavoidable photo-$z$ errors that cause a mixing of the different physical scales in a particular angular scale (see Fig.~\ref{fig:cl}).
+In this paper, we have studied how the cross-correlation between a spectroscopic and a photometric sample can be used for the two-dimensional BAO measurement.
+We have shown that, with the aid of the spectroscopic sample, the cross-correlation preserves the BAO feature in the probed transverse scales, even for the projection over different redshifts such as $\Delta z\simeq 1$, while the angular (cross)-correlation suffers from a smearing of the BAO feature due to unavoidable photo-$z$ errors that cause a mixing of the different physical scales in a particular angular scale (see Fig.~\ref{fig:cl}).
 There are several notable advantages of this method.
-First, the cross-correlation allows a significant reduce in the shot noise contamination to the measurement.
-Second, any statistical or systematic (catastrophic) photo-$z$ errors affect only the overall normalization of the cross-correlation function, and do not change the shape of the power spectrum.
+First, the cross-correlation significantly reduces the shot noise contamination in the measurement.
+Secondly, any statistical or systematic (catastrophic) photo-$z$ errors affect only the overall normalization of the cross-correlation function, and do not change the shape of the power spectrum.